 The lead administrator will be selected by the board after careful review of qualifications, experience and integrity are duly considered.
-Priority will be given to candidates with educational leadership experience that includes management of a complex organization.
-The lead administrator will be subject to an employment background check, drug screening and a agreement specifying
+Priority will

 The Lead Administrator will meet monthly with the Board of Directors to ensure compliance in enforcing our mission.
 The Lead Administrator will be evaluated annually by the Board of Directors or a committee thereof via a process that will included official and unofficial feedback surveys from teachers and parents as well as a quantitative and qualitative analysis and review of academic, financial and operational performance.
 The Board will also utilize established market based modules and tools such as Marzano Leadership Evaluation Model to evaluate its Lead Administrator.
 Each year the Lead Administrator will have three formal meetings, in addition to unscheduled informal meeting as part of the evaluation process.
 This first meeting will be held before school opening to review the annual goals established in the previous spring.
 The second meeting will act as a midpoint review, to update the Board on the progress being made on reaching goals and Board impression of the administrator status.
-The third meeting will determineifgoals were met, if goals were not met, the Board of Directors will implement a corrective action plan with a strategic timeline and verifiable results.
+The third meeting will determineif goals were met, if goals were not met, the Board of Directors will implement a corrective action plan with a strategic timeline and verifiable results.
 During the third meeting the Lead Administrator will be notified of the Board's plan to retain him/her as a leader.
 The Lead Administrator will have opportunities for corrective actions regarding their performance and professional development throughout the year to equip them as a leader and visionary in schools of choice and school reform.
-This meeting will also be utilized to plan for the upcoming year.2.
-Describe the size, current and desired composition, powers, and duties of the governing board.
+This meeting will also be utilized to plan for the upcoming year.